aditya-uw/fundamentals/boat_tutorials/primers/environments.md

 ```

 :::{warning}
-At the time of writing this documentation, the installer for macOS arm64 has yet to update its file name to `Miniforge3-Darwin-arm64.sh`.
-If you receive `bash: Miniforge3-Darwin-arm64.sh: No such file or directory`, run the command `bash Miniforge3-MacOSX-$(uname -m).sh`.
+At the time of writing this documentation, the installer file for macOS arm64 is named `Miniforge3-MacOSX-arm64.sh` while the `uname` command returns `Darwin`.
+So performing the above command results in `bash: Miniforge3-Darwin-arm64.sh: No such file or directory`.
+To fix this, simply run `bash Miniforge3-MacOSX-arm64.sh` (i.e., run `bash` on the installer's file name).
 :::

 You may need to `cd ...` into the folder that contains your downloaded file first.